コンテンツにスキップ

 Negishi Hachiman Shrine

-Negishi Hachiman Shrine is a beloved local shrine with its origins in the sea of Negishi.
-The shrine forest behind the shrine is part of the old Negishi coastline and has been selected as one of Kanagawa's 50 most beautiful forests.
+Negishi Hachiman Shrine is a beloved local Hachiman shrine with roots in the ancient sea of Negishi.
+The sacred grove behind the shrine, part of the old Negishi coastline, has been selected as one of Kanagawa's 50 most beautiful forests.

-From the left in the photo, limited edition double-page goshuin, motorcycle goshuin, and summer pilgrimage limited edition goshuin (all written).
+From left to right in the photo: Limited edition double-page goshuin, motorcycle goshuin, and summer pilgrimage limited edition goshuin (all are pre-printed).

-This time, we received the July-only double-page goshuin stamp "Utakata no Saibi" (initial offering: 500 yen), the summer-only goshuin stamp (initial offering: 350 yen), and the motorcycle goshuin stamp (350 yen).
-The motorcycle goshuin stamp shown in the photo is available until the end of September, and some people come to get one while on a tour.
-For those who are unable to visit the shrine for various reasons, the stamps are available online.
-For the goshuin stamps available only in September, please see the "Online Shrine Office" on the official website.
+This time, I received the July-only double-page goshuin "Foam of Colorful Fire" (offering fee 500 yen), the summer pilgrimage limited goshuin (offering fee 350 yen), and the motorcycle goshuin (offering fee 350 yen).
+The motorcycle goshuin pictured is available until the end of September, and some people come to receive it while on a touring trip.
+For those who find it difficult to visit the shrine for various reasons, the shrine offers its products online.
+For the September-only goshuin, please see the "Online Offering" section on the official website.

 Negishi Hachiman Shrine